irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Audio_Visual-Identify_Misinformation/md_slides-Identify_Malign_Information.md

 ---

+# Slide 2: Title

+---

-# Slide 2: Lesson Objectives
+# Slide 3: Lesson Objectives
 ## Instructional Lead-in
 - Identify misinformation and disinformation effectively using the Deception Detection Framework and Structured Analytic Techniques (SATs).

 ---

-# Slide 3: Scope Statement
+# Slide 4: Scope Statement
 ## Scope of Lesson
 - During this 130-minute block of instruction, the students will learn to identify misinformation and disinformation using the skills and frameworks previously covered.

 ---
-# Slide 4: Covering the Frameworks being used and why
+# Slide 5: Covering the Frameworks being used and why
 ## Terms
 - Misinformation: is false or inaccurate information.
 Examples include rumors, insults and pranks.
 - Disinformation: is deliberate and includes malicious content such as hoaxes, spear phishing and